lestercorderomurillo/xp.js-styled/README.md

 ## CSS-in-JSX

-The `createStyledComponent` function returns a optimized high order wrapper around your component that applies the given style schema.
+The `createStyled` function returns a optimized high order wrapper around your component that applies the given style schema.
 Then the styled component subscribes the schema media queries to their specific device change listener, to optimally perform a style update.

 This includes variants, prop changes and device changes.